Fauna Details

 Information

-Cape Dwarf Chameleon
+Cape Dwarf Chameleon (Eng.)
+Kaapse Dwerstrapsuutjies, Dwergverkleurmannetjie (Afr.)

-The Cape Dwarf Chameleon (Bradypodion
+The Cape Dwarf Chameleon (Bradypodion pumilum) is endemic to

-pumilum) is endemic to the southwestern Cape region from Cape Town to De Hoop,
+the southwestern Cape, ranging from Cape Town to De Hoop where it inhabits the

 A CHARACTER OF A DIFFERENT COLOUR

-Contrary to popular belief,
+Contrary to popular belief, chameleons do not simply take on

 THE COLOUR OF LOVE

-The Cape Dwarf Chameleon is an
+The Cape Dwarf Chameleon is something of an emotional

 FOOD

-As insectivores, Cape Dwarf Chameleons
+As insectivores, Cape Dwarf Chameleons play an important role

 LIFE CYCLES

-Cape Dwarf Chameleons are
+Cape Dwarf Chameleons are viviparous.
+The female retains the

-Females reach a larger body size
+larger body size than males.

 PESTS AND PREDATORS